Nova-Redd/Digital-Triplet/README.md

 3. General conversation with the machine
 4. Specify the setpoints using voice in English
 5. Control different components (pumps, motors, chiller) of the stations using speech
+6. Real time mask detection for the operator

 # Breakdown of approaches taken
 The following section is a breakdown of the directories at the top of this repository